Dul3a/L2CPP/README.md

 - 💻 Interactive editor: Write, run, and test C++ code directly in the browser.

-- 📘 Structured lessons (if applicable): Introduces fundamental concepts progressively.
+- 📘 Structured lessons: Introduces fundamental concepts progressively.

 - ⚡ Fast and lightweight: No signup or installation required — start learning immediately.